h3nklab/stopper/README.md

-This is a mini-filter driver project to add breakpoint in IRP process in windows for debugging purpose.
+This is a mini-filter driver project to add breakpoint in IRP events in windows for debugging purpose.
 It adds the breakpoint through command line to any IRP events in windows driver.

 To use: